hasenradball/Gossen-Metrawatt-ENERGYMID-EM22xx-Modbus/README.md

 python3 -m pip install pymodbus python3 -m pip install pyserial
 ```
->Remark: for pymodbus use minimum the version of 3.6.x
+>Remark: for pymodbus use minimum the version of 3.9.2, tested with pymodbus==3.9.2

 ## Usage
 Check the python code in the script `em22xx_modbus.py`.<br>